-Taken from an article written by adoptive mom, Helen Harris, these four heartfelt narratives will captivate and challenge your perspective as they clarify how individual experience and relationships change over time.
-The authors include one adoptee, her birth mom and adoptive mom, and her sister.
+Taken from an article written by an adoptive mom, Helen Harris, these four heartfelt narratives will captivate and challenge your perspective as they clarify how individual experience and relationships change over time.
+The authors include one adoptee, her birth mom, and adoptive mom, and her sister.
 The relationships challenge the adoption stereotypes of good and bad, address the myths that surround reunion, and propose possibilities for children through adoption that values birth families.

 I remember looking at the few pictures we had of Meagan (Beth) and thinking how similar we looked, deep brown eyes, same button nose, and brown curly hair.
 All I could seem to think about though is, I wonder if she’s thinking about us, too.

 I don’t remember when I made the actual connection that she was MY sister; the little girl in the picture was my baby sister.
 Although I grew up with other children who were my step-siblings and felt like my siblings, there was a connection they had with each other that I longed for.